-- the town of Hitchin and the surrounding villages (Pirton, Holwell, Ickleford, Offley, Lilley, Hexton, St Paul's Walden, King's Walden, St Ippolyts, Breachwood Green, Preston, Little & Great Wymondley, Langley, Kimpton and Whitwell), which were transferred from the old constituency of North Hertfordshire.
-The new Chesfield Ward became part of the constituency for the General Election in 2010.
+- Hitchin and the surrounding villages (Pirton, Holwell, Ickleford, Offley, Lilley, Hexton, St Paul's Walden, King's Walden, St Ippolyts, Breachwood Green, Preston, Little & Great Wymondley, Langley, Kimpton and Whitwell), which were formerly part of the North Hertfordshire constituency.
+Chesfield Ward became part of the constituency in 2010.

-- the town of Harpenden and the villages of Redbourn and Sandridge which were transferred from the St Albans constituency.
+- Harpenden and the villages of Redbourn and Sandridge which were originally part of St Albans constituency.

-- the village of Wheathampstead which transferred from the Welwyn and Hatfield constituency.
+- Wheathampstead which came from the Welwyn and Hatfield constituency.

-Hitchin is an important old market town whereas Harpenden has only expanded from a small village over the last century.
+Hitchin is an historic market town; whereas Harpenden has only expanded from a small village over the last couple of centuries.